 The visit will commence with a guided tour of the Senedd and move to the Education Centre on the ground floor of Tŷ Hywel.
 The centre comprises of one large purpose-built youth debating chamber (Siambr Hywel) and a large adjoining classroom and lunch room.

 A risk assessment has been conducted by the Senedd for the time that the group are visiting the Senedd estate under the guidance of the Education and Youth Engagement Officer.
+You will receive a copy of the Risk Assessment form upon completion of the booking process.
 Group Leaders are to read this assessment, ensure they understand the control measures in place and requirements placed upon the group, and return a signed copy to email@example.com

 Supervision and Group Size

 All the Education Team are qualified teachers and have received appropriate training in line with Senedd training procedures.

 Members of the Education Team wear an identification badge which clearly shows that they are staff members.